 Like Vienna, Budapest enjoyed a thriving coffeehouse culture during the Austro Hungarian Empire — around the turn of the 20th century, more than 500 cafés swarmed across Budapest.
 Apart from low-priced caffeine, coffeehouses offered a home away from home to the city's fast-growing populace.
 These high-ceilinged spaces were also central to social life: Many artists and journalists camped out for the whole day, even directing their mail to their favored café.

-Most coffeehouses shuttered during the communist era (1947-1990).
-The few that have reopened since quickly became tourist attractions, especially the New York Cafe.
-But I do recommend that you visit them for a coffee, a cake, and a travel back in time.
-If you're also curious about the contemporary "coffeehouses" of Budapest, drop by some of the best specialty coffee shops, too.
+Most coffeehouses have long since disappeared but a few are still around (or have reopened).
+As you can imagine, they draw many tourists who enjoy a travel back in time.
+If you're also curious about the contemporary "coffeehouses" of Budapest, drop by some of the top specialty coffee shops, too.